-Fifty years ago on November 22, C.S.
-Lewis quietly passed away in his home.
-His death went widely unnoticed, as JFK was assassinated on the same day (Brave New World author Aldous Huxley also died, making November 22, 1963 a truly lamentable day in recent human history), but it left a void that has never been rightly filled.
+This week marked the birthday of one of Christianity’s most legendary writers.
+Born on Nov.
+29, 1898, C.S.
+Lewis would go on to write some of modern literature’s most influential works of fantasy, philosophy and apologetics.
+His death in 1963 went widely unnoticed, as JFK was assassinated on the same day (Brave New World author Aldous Huxley also died, making November 22, 1963 a truly lamentable day in recent human history), but it left a void that has never been rightly filled.

 To whom is there to compare him?
 He was not a trained theologian (as many trained theologians will hasten to say) nor was he ever ordained.
 In his lifetime, he was a professor, literary critic and essayist.
 His dear friend J.R.R.
 Tolkien said he modeled Treebeard after Lewis.
 He is best remembered now as a children’s author.
 But none of those come close to encompassing the unique place Lewis holds in modern Christianity.
 As an excellent profile in Christianity Today argues, he might be best described as a poet.
 Someone with a rare gift to channel his mighty intellect and generous spirit through an artful, unparalleled mix of wit, warmth and spectacular clarity.